 Liquidity may also be available under our secured credit facilities.
 Maximum borrowing capacity under the FFELP Loan and Private Education Loan asset-backed commercial paper (ABCP) facilities will vary and be subject to each agreement's borrowing conditions, including, among others, facility size, current usage and availability of qualifying collateral from unencumbered loans.
-The following tables detail these facilities with maturity dates ranging from June 2021 to April 2022.
+The following tables detail the additional borrowing capacity of these facilities with maturity dates ranging from June 2022 to June 2023.

-Add kimum al Capa acity , e Maxin nal Capa C)ecei nber 3 - 1, Years E nde d Decer nbe r 31, (Dollars in millions) 2020 2 019 2 2018 : 2020 2019 2018 FFELP Loan ABCP facilities \$ 506 \$ 867 \$ 752 \$ 482 \$ 1,266 \$ 1,969 Private Education Loan ABCP facilities \$ 2,221 \$ 384 \$ 635 \$ 1,586 \$ 1,020 \$ 714
+Maximum Additional Capacity December 31, Add itio e Maxim nal Capa ed Decer acity / (Dollars in millions) 2021 2020 2019 2021 2020 2019 FFELP Loan ABCP facilities \$ 546 \$ 506 \$ 867 \$ 514 \$ 482 \$ 1,266 Private Education Loan ABCP facilities 2,235 2,221 384 2,351 1,586 1,020 Total \$ 2,781 \$ 2,727 \$ 1,251 \$ 2,865 \$ 2,068 \$ 2,286

-At December 31, 2020, we had a total of \$5.4 billion of unencumbered tangible assets inclusive of those listed in the table above as sources of primary liquidity.
-Total unencumbered education loans comprised \$2.6 billion of our unencumbered tangible assets of which \$2.4 billion and \$0.2 billion related to Private Education Loans and FFELP Loans, respectively.
-In addition, as of December 31, 2020, we had \$6.0 billion of encumbered net assets (i.e., overcollateralization) in our various financing facilities (consolidated variable interest entities).
-Since the fourth quarter of 2015, we have closed on \$4.3 billion of Private Education Loan ABS repurchase facilities with \$1.2 billion outstanding as of December 31, 2020.
-These repurchase facilities are collateralized by Residual Interests in previously issued Private Education Loan ABS trusts.
-These repurchase facilities are collateralized by Residual Interests in previously issued Private Education Loan ABS trusts.
-These are examples of how we can effectively finance previously encumbered assets to generate additional liquidity in addition to the unencumbered assets we traditionally have encumbered in the past.
-Additionally, these repurchase facilities had a cost of funds lower than that of a new unsecured debt issuance.
+At December 31, 2021, we had a total of \$4.5 billion of unencumbered tangible assets inclusive of those listed in the table above as sources of primary liquidity.
+Total unencumbered education loans comprised \$2.1 billion principal of our unencumbered tangible assets of which \$2.0 billion and \$124 million related to Private Education Loans and FFELP Loans, respectively.
+In addition, as of December 31, 2021, we had \$5.5 billion of encumbered net assets (i.e., overcollateralization) in our various financing facilities (consolidated variable interest entities).
+Our secured financing facilities include Private Education Loan ABS Repurchase Facilities, which had \$0.5 billion outstanding as of December 31, 2021.
+These repurchase facilities are collateralized by the net assets in previously issued Private Education Loan ABS trusts and have had a cost of funds lower than that of a new unsecured debt issuance.